Greece Moments Greece Moments

 Minoan Palace of Malia

-Although it perished 3,500 years ago, the Minoan culture is still present in Crete today.
-The archaeological site of Malia, about 3 km east of the holiday resort, shows the remains of a palace from Minoan times.
-The archaeological site is located directly on the sea and can be combined with a walk on the beach.
-For a journey of discovery into the Minoan Empire, a guide is recommended.
+Although it disappeared 3,500 years ago, Minoan culture is still present on Crete today.
+The archaeological site of Malia, about 3 km east of the resort, features the remains of a palace from the Minoan era.
+The excavation site is located right by the sea and can be combined with a walk along the beach.
+A guide is recommended for a journey of discovery into the realm of the Minoans.

 Minoischer Palast von Malia Kreta Sehenswürdigkeiten